Ecma Rules (December 2019)

 At the first meeting of the TC which takes place after the end of the initial period, a Chairman and Vice-Chairman shall be elected from among the ordinary member representatives.
 However, in exceptional cases – when no ordinary member representative is available for such responsibility – the TC may appoint an individual as Chairman and / or Vice-Chairman who is not an ordinary member representative and the GA shall be notified.

-The Chairman and Vice-Chairman, having been elected from among the member company representatives, hold office for a term of 12 months and is eligible for re-election.
+The Chairman and Vice-Chairman, having been elected from among the member company representatives, hold office for a term of 12 months and are eligible for re-election.

 Meetings of the TCs shall be conducted by the Chairman, according to the By‑laws and Rules of Ecma.
 A representative of the Secretariat shall act as Secretary for all TC meetings.
 The Vice-Chairman or an appointed TC expert should assist the secretary and should act for the secretary if the latter is unable to attend.

 Agenda for meetings of the TCs shall be prepared by the Chairman and an officer of the Secretariat taking into account suggestions made by members of the Committee.
 The agenda shall be made available to all members three weeks before each meeting; at the opening of the meeting it can be updated and it shall be approved.